- Text and code endpoints (chat, completions) are rate-based — RPM, TPM, and a per-model RPM.

 - Primary capabilities (audio / text / image / video mix)

-Real examples already on this path: watch-cli, echoly, OpenClaw.
+watch-cli, echoly, OpenClaw.
 Tier 4 limits without the $1000 deposit are available case-by-case.
 Internal SLA: 1 business day response.

 Note: this is distinct from the future Kyma Partner Program (revshare for app creators who integrate Kyma) — that’s a separate offering with its own page when it launches.